|

 organizations, and movements.

-where he has taught for over thirty years and was
+where he taught for thirty-three years and was

 the chair of the Religious Studies Department for six.